Current Position: State Delegate for VA House District 37 since 2007

 - Expand Metro to Centreville and beyond and adequately fund both Metro and the Virginia Railway Express.

-Go to link to campaign site above for more news postings.
+Go to link to campaign site above for more newsletter posts and for links within each newsletter post.

 Every fall David Bulova has a tradition started in 2006 by holding Fall informal office hours at restaurants in the 37th District.
 Constituents can share an issue or ask questions about legislation that is likely to be debated during the 2019 General Assembly.
 The format is casual and no appointment is needed.
 Coffee is on Delegate Bulova!